hdlim15/scrabble-gui-and-ai/README.txt

       to keep reading this setup document.
   - to install the OCaml Graphics module, ensure you have Homebrew on your Mac.
   - Run 'brew install ocaml'
-  - If the above test still failes, type 'brew reinstall ocaml'
+  - If the above test still fails, type 'brew reinstall ocaml'
   - At this point, you will have successfully installed the Graphics module!

 Play Game:
-Simply type 'make play' to start up the Scrabble Gui.
+Simply type 'make play' to start up the Scrabble GUI.

 Enjoy!